8 Things You Didn't Know Your Vagina Could Do, Because You Basically Have Superpowers

 Not like a chameleon, unfortunately.
 Or like a mood ring.
 How amazing would it be if your vagina was like a mood ring?
 But they do come in a load of different colors, and some will change color naturally with age.

-Vaginas are hella strong.
-I mean, that sort of makes sense, as you can push a living, breathing human thing through them.
+When I say vaginas are strong, I mean really strong.
+That sort of makes sense, as you can push a living, breathing human thing through them.
 But besides their natural strength, you can also pump iron to make them even more buff (and to make your orgasms even more intense).
 Start with contracting exercises, and then, if you want more of a challenge, you can even try vaginal weights.
 Beat that, CrossFit.

 Your vagina is basically an Hermione-Granger-level overachiever.
 "Oh, make life?
 Sure, I'll do that, and why don't I just save some lives too, while I'm at it."
 There is currently a study underway testing the use of menstrual blood to treat those with congestive heart failure.
 Scientists are extracting stem cells to create muscle cells for the heart.
 The process is currently just in trial phases, but it's further proof that vaginas can basically do it all.